gypsydave5/map-to-the-future/README.md

 Each historical event is represented by a marker, and can be clicked to display a pop up providing additional information and links about the event.

-The website allows to upload your own historical events.
+The website allows you to upload your own historical events.

 ![GREAT SCOTT!](https://github.com/gypsydave5/map-to-the-future/blob/master/lib/public/images/mapToTheFuture.png)